Celebrating Orthodox Christmas

 • Gift Giving: Although not as widespread as in the Western tradition, Orthodox Christians do exchange gifts, often as a symbol of love and God’s blessings.

+Orthodox Christian Christmas is a beautiful and deeply meaningful time of year, filled with faith, love, and rich traditions that have stood the test of time.
 This can look different for each family and community.
 We spoke to Karim an SMCT employee, to share his experience with Orthodox Christmas as someone with a Coptic background.

 Similar to the tradition shared above, Karim spends the lead up to Orthodox Christmas observing Lent and building anticipation for the holiday.
 On the day of Christmas, Karim spends precious time with his family where they engage in gift giving, midnight mass and dontating through the church.